 - plenty of reserves

 Freddie Mac One Year Income Tax Mortgage Loans

 - Mortgage applicant who is a 1099 employee and has a 740 plus credit score

 - 5 credit tradelines

 - This mortgage applicant will most likely get an approve eligible per LP FINDINGS with only one-year 1099-income

 One year tax returns required whereas a mortgage applicant with a 620 credit score, 5% down payment, 1 credit tradeline, and no reserves will most likely not get a one-year 1099 and/or tax return approval.

-Home Buyers who need to qualify for a mortgage with a national mortgage company licensed in multiple states with no overlays on FHA, VA, USDA, or Conventional Loans or non-QM and bank statement loans for self-employed borrowers, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Home Buyers who need to qualify for a mortgage with a national mortgage company licensed in multiple states with no overlays on FHA, VA, USDA, or Conventional loans, please contact us at Gustan Cho Associates at 800-900-8569 or text us for a faster response.
 Or email us at email@example.com.
 The team at Gustan Cho Associates are experts in Non-QM loans.
 We are experts in helping borrowers qualify for a mortgage one day out of bankruptcy and foreclosure with our non-QM loan program.

 The team at Gustan Cho Associates offer 12-month bank statement mortgage loan program for self-employed borrowers with no income tax returns required.
 There are no maximum loan limits on non-QM loans.
 Private mortgage insurance is not required on Non-QM loans.
 Qualifying for a 1099-income versus W-2 income wage earner has never been easier with non-QM mortgage loans.